lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/06iot/iot.rst

 :download:`app1.py <../code/06iot/flask/app1.py>`

-Note that we create a formatted string("timeString") using the date and time from the "now" object, that has the current time stored on it.
+Note that we create a formatted string ("timeString") using the date and time from the "now" object, that has the current time stored on it.

 Next important thing on the above code, is that we created a dictionary of variables (a set of keys, such as the title that is associated with values, such as HELLO!) to pass into the template.
-On “return”, we will return the index.html template to the web browser using the variables in the templateData dictionary.
+On “return”, we will return the *index1.html* template to the web browser using the variables in the *templateData* dictionary.

 Execute the Python script: